 Finance courses.
-Students are discouraged from taking Bus 71a (formerly Econ 71a) concurrently with or after completing Econ 171a.
+Students are discouraged from taking Fin 103a (formerly Econ 71a and then Bus 71a) concurrently with or after completing Econ/Fin 171a.
 The material overlaps too much.
-Students planning to be Econ majors are advised to take only Econ 171a.
-Note: Bus 71a does NOT count toward the Economics major or minor.
+Students planning to be Econ majors are advised to take only Econ/Fin 171a.
+Note: Fin 103a and Bus 71a do NOT count toward the Economics major or minor.